 Did you know that all Tideans get 3 days paid leave for learning and development and volunteering?
 We love to support a wide range of good causes at Tide.
 Here, we meet one Tidean to find out how she not only puts her volunteering days to good use, but embodies Tide’s mission of helping small businesses too.

 👋 Hi Caroline, great to chat to you today!
 Can you please introduce yourself in one sentence?

-Hi, I’m Caroline, SEO Copywriter within the Marketing team and responsible for transforming technical subjects into member-focused blogs and product pages on Tide’s website.
+Hi, I’m Caroline, Senior SEO Copywriter within the Marketing team and responsible for transforming technical subjects into member-focused blogs and product pages on Tide’s website.

 So, what do you do when you’re not writing?

 Outside of work, I love to volunteer by planning and running large-scale community events.
 Together with a small team of dedicated volunteers, I organise in my hometown an annual lantern parade, late-night shopping evening and Christmas market.
 This year it took place on the 10th December.